celineguler/myblog/_posts/2023-09-02-capitalism.md

 <br>

 I may be associating every problem with the retardation of our poor information processing capacity.
-We skipped the era where humans were generalists, but here we are cannot even handle specialism.
+We skipped the era where humans were generalists and true geniuses, but here we are cannot even handle specialism.
 Scientists and engineering working in teams is a problem where we seen to resign our time.

 <br>